Statistically Meaningful Approximation: a Case Study on Approximating Turing Machines with Transformers: Statistically meaningful approximation

-We introduce one particular construction for $\bell$ which is used in subsequent sections for proving statistically meaningful approximation guarantees.
-Our loss is motivated by data-dependent Lispchitzness-based complexity measures proposed by prior works~\citep{nagarajan2019deterministic,wei2019data,wei2019improved}, which have been shown to provide stronger guarantees than classical norm-based complexity measures~\citep{neyshabur2015norm,bartlett2017spectrally,neyshabur2017pac,golowich2018size}.
-Our loss simplifies the all-layer margin in~\citep{wei2019improved} and applies to more diverse architectures.
+{\bf All-layer margin loss.} We introduce one particular construction for $\bell$ used in subsequent sections, which is motivated by the all-layer margin generalization bound proposed by~\citep{wei2019improved}.
+This bound is based on data-dependent Lipschitzness measures~\citep{nagarajan2019deterministic,wei2019data}, and can provide stronger guarantees than classical norm-based bounds~\citep{neyshabur2015norm,bartlett2017spectrally,neyshabur2017pac,golowich2018size}.